MoveGPT: Scaling Mobility Foundation Models with Spatially-Aware Mixture of Experts: Methodology

 Additionally, temporal information of the trajectory is embedded into \(E_{\text{ts}}\), defined as:

-where \(\text{Emb}(\cdot)\) denotes an embedding layer, \(tod\) is the \textbf{time of day}, and \(dow\) is the \textbf{day of week}. \(E_{\text{ts}}\) replaces the traditional positional encoding in Transformer architectures.
-It is combined with trajectory embeddings (\textit{e.g.,} \(E_{\text{traj}}\)) and serves as input to the attention layers
+where \(\text{Emb}(\cdot)\) denotes an embedding layer, \(tod\) is the time of day, \(dow\) is the day of week, and \(dur\) is the stay duration. \(E_{\text{ts}}\) replaces the traditional positional encoding in Transformer architectures.
+It is combined with trajectory embeddings (\textit{e.g.,} \(E_{\text{traj}}\)) and serves as input to the attention layers.
+As shown in Figure~\ref{fig:SAMOE}, fused trajectory embedding\(E_{\text{traj}}\) and three foundation sequence embedding(\(E_{\text{poi}}\),\(E_{\text{geo}}\),\(E_{\text{pop}}\)) are processed separately by casual attention layer and through residual connections and layer normalization, to obtains the token representations \(H\) of the four trajectories as input to the SAMoE block.